 International entrepreneurship (IE) is often researched from a modern global economy perspective, linked to recent waves of globalization.
 The first wave of globalization, around the turn of the 20th century, and more specifically the internalization of companies during this first wave, are less discussed in literature.

-In this seminar, Misum and HOI Affiliated Researcher Tanja Leppäaho will be presenting findings from the work in progress research “Historical Approach to International Entrepreneurship: Embedded Change Agents Making their Way to the International Marketplace”.
+In this seminar, Misum and HOI Affiliated Researcher Tanja Leppäaho presented findings from the work in progress research “Historical Approach to International Entrepreneurship: Embedded Change Agents Making their Way to the International Marketplace”.
 Tanja is a Research Fellow at the Academy of Finland, a Professor in Growth Entrepreneurship at LUT University, and a leading scholar on family firm internationalization.
 The paper is co-authored with Sarah Jack (Misum, HOI), Satu Vesin (Lappeenranta University of Technology, LUT) and Rolv Petter Amdam (BI Norwegian Business School).

 The researchers use archival data on two long-enduring Finnish companies with family CEOs to study how entrepreneurs internationalized their firms at the end of the 19th century and the turn of the 20th century.
 The paper contributes to understanding the foundations of successful family enterprise internationalization.

 For any questions contact firstname.lastname@example.org